Fort McMurray rebuilding faster than expected, CMHC says

 “Even in spite of uncertain oil prices, residents of Fort McMurray are returning, they are rebuilding their homes and the community remains vibrant,” Mr. Gensey said in an interview.

 Mr. Gensey said he had predicted last year that rebuilding would take longer because many at the time felt the city lacked the capacity to launch more than 600 new home construction projects in one year.
-But the construction push has ramped up more quickly than estimated, due in part to an influx of construction workers from other areas.
+But the construction push has increased more quickly than estimated, due in part to an influx of construction workers from other areas.

 “The community has persevered and there has been a strong push for rebuilding this year,” Mr. Gensey said.